Frost-bit/Getting-and-Cleaning-Data-Project/CodeBook.md

 ### Major Transformations
-- Created a big data set containing the subject, activity label and variables' measures for both the training and the test data.
+- Created a big data set containing the subject, activity label and variables' measures for both the training and the test data (used read.txt, rbind, and cbind)
-- Leave only the variables that referred to the mean or the standar deviation of a measure.
+- Leave only the variables that referred to the mean or the standard deviation of a measure (used subsetting techinques).
 - Change the variables' and activity labels' names.
-I chose the names that the  downloaded dataset used so that it was clear what it meant.
+I chose the names that the  downloaded dataset used so that it was clear what they meant (used colnames and a for loop)
-- Calculate the average of each variable for each activity and each subject and put each row into a new data frame.
+- Calculate the average of each variable for each activity and each subject and put each row into a new data frame (used sapply, rbind and a for loop).